The Wish Standards Performance Dashboard offers merchants in-depth, holistic store performance data.

 - Discounts on commission fees for select orders - Platinum and Gold tier merchants enjoy a % discount on the commission structures’ item value fee % (relative to Silver tier merchants).

-- Higher free threshold amounts and lower Listing Fees (effective 2024, see Listing Fees FAQs) - The higher the tier, the higher the Free Listing Threshold and the lower the fees for any listings exceeding that number.
+- Higher free threshold amounts and lower Listing Fees (see Listing Fees FAQs) - The higher the tier, the higher the Free Listing Threshold and the lower the fees for any listings that exceed the Free Listing Threshold number.

 - Advanced Logistics Refund Assurance - Platinum and Gold tier merchants (based in mainland China) qualify for the Advance Logistics Refund Assurance program, which helps mitigate the impact of refunds on Advanced Logistics Program orders, particularly if refunds are a result of issues or delays caused by the Advanced Logistics Program.